 14/4/2020 - Pegasus Airlines has extended the suspension of all passenger flights.
 Previously the restriction was set to remain in force until 30th April.

 30/3/2020 - Pegasus Airlines suspended all flights on 28th March 2020.

 15/3/2020 - Pegasus has suspended flights to Germany, France, Spain, Norway, Denmark, Belgium, Austria, Sweden and the Netherlands from 16th March until 17th April.

-11/3/2020 - Pegasus has announced that all flights to/from Italy and Iraq from March 1 - April 16 are cancelled and all flights to/from Iran from February 24 - April 16 are cancelled.
+11/3/2020 - Pegasus has announced that all flights to/from Italy and Iraq from March 1 - April 16 are canceled and all flights to/from Iran from February 24 - April 16 are canceled.

 2/4/2020 - Qatar Airways has downsized their operations significantly and is currently the only airline flying from their base at Doha.